YunoHost/doc/index.md

 * [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs)
 * [SSOwat](https://github.com/Kloadut/SSOwat)

-YunoHost automatically configures all these softwares at installation, unifying their usage through a [web interface](#/admin) or via the command-line interface called "[moulinette](#/moulinette)".
+YunoHost automatically configures all these of applications at installation, unifying their usage through a [web interface](#/admin) or via the command-line interface called "[moulinette](#/moulinette)".

 ### <blockquote>Security</blockquote>

 Every protocol used in YunoHost is secured by default.
 You will get a self-signed certificate automatically for every served domain.

-Moreover, all the softwares used in YunoHost are known free and open-source projects, meaning that they are less likely vulnerables to security flaws.
+Moreover, all of the software used in YunoHost is composed of known free and open-source projects, meaning that they are less likely to be vulnerable to security flaws.

 A firewall is also deployed at installation, protecting you from undesirable and dangerous connections.